vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/kriyA/rAmAnuja-nitya-granthaH/mUlam.md

 With the first, let him bind the directions with the protection mantra[^11];
 with the second, let him smear his body;
 with the third, let him make his seat at the holy stream.

+[^11]: The astra-mantra: oṃ vīryāyāstrāya phaṭ, “Oṁ phaṭ, [obeisance to] the mighty weapon” (Esnoul 1972: 59n4; my translation).
+The binding of the directions may be marked by the showing of the appropriate mudrā.
 </details>